 Driver licence

-There are three stages to getting a licence.
-You must pass a test at each stage , that is, a written and two practical driving tests.
+To drive a motorbike in New Zealand you must get a motorbike licence.
+There are three stages to getting a license.
+You must pass a test at each stage, that is, a written and two practical driving tests.

 Printed brochures for what’s different about driving in NZ: https://www.nzta.govt.nz/resources/driving-in-nz/ (multiple languages)